dominic-taylor/personal-project/README.md

-#Phase 2 Personal Project - "ComicApp"
+#Phase 2 Personal Project - "ComiCapp"

-With this project, I would like to be able to take images and add them to separate panels on a webpage, resembling a comic or magazine.
-I would like to add and edit simple shapes like word balloons, text boxes and text to the images.
+With this project, I would like the user to be able to take images and add them to separate panels on a webpage, resembling a comic or magazine.
+Then, they can add and edit simple shapes like word balloons, text boxes and text to the images.

 ##Learning objectives/technologies
 1. TDD